Spring Garden Revival

 Contact Rockport's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Residents and contractors in Rockport should follow the Department of Public Works' seasonal garden debris collection, which runs from April through November.
-Only biodegradable paper bags are accepted for curbside pickup—plastic bags are prohibited under MassDEP regulations.
-Pruned branches must be bundled with biodegradable twine, with each bundle not exceeding 4-foot in length and 50 lbs in weight.
-For larger loads or contractor disposal, the Transfer Station requires permits and may charge fees; on-site composting is coordinated through the DPW.
-Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased or invasive species must be bagged and sent to landfill or handled via certified disposal.
-Finished municipal compost, typically analyzed at a 1-1-1 nutrient ratio, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures, use fire-resistant hardwood mulch, and coordinate with the Fire Department for best practices, especially during drought.
-Rockport Department of Public Works
+Proper garden debris management in Rockport is coordinated through seasonal collection programs, running April through November.
+Residents must use biodegradable paper bags for leaf and yard waste, as plastic bags are not accepted per MassDEP regulations.
+Pruned branches should be bundled with biodegradable twine, with each bundle not exceeding 4-foot lengths and <50 lbs.
+The Transfer Station provides additional disposal options, including on-site composting for healthy plant material and special containment for invasive species.
+Diseased material, such as powdery mildew or blight, must be bagged and sent to landfill, never composted.
+Finished municipal compost is available for soil amendment, typically distributed in spring and fall, with bulk delivery for large projects.
+For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for guidance on fire-resistant mulch and moisture management during drought.

 34 Broadway, Rockport, MA 01966